-MANAGEMENT'S
+MANAGEMENT'S note

-We are pleased to share with you all the result of this exceptional reporting period - a fruitful and progressive year that continues to accelerate our journey towards sustainable development.
-We have made excellent strides across our ESG initiatives, delivering on our strategy to create shared value and on economic, environmental, and social strategies that culminate in win-win solutions.
+We are pleased to share the results of this exceptional reporting period-a fruitful and progressive year that continues to accelerate our journey toward sustainable development.
+We have made excellent strides across our ESG initiatives, delivering on our waste in safe and ethical ways, participatstrategy to create shared value and on economic, environmental, and social strategies that culminate in win-win solutions.

 Our commitment to benchmark our works against top-class industry and ESG standards continues to lead our endeavors.
-We remain members of a number of national programs and initiatives that support multiple environmental and social efforts, especially ones that bolster the standing of our products and ingredients' quality, safety, and nutrition value.
-This was lately crowned by Al-Enmaa's placement on NFSA's whitelist, becoming the first farm in Egypt to do so.
-On a global front, we remain a devout member of the UNGC, and diligently renew our ISO accreditations in keeping with our commitment to embrace the highest industry standards across our operation.
+We remain members of a number of national programs and initiatives that support multiple environmental and social efforts, especially ones that bolster the standing of the quality, safety, and nutritional value of our products and ingredients.
+This was lately crowned by Al-Enmaa's placement on the National Food Safety Authority (NFSA) whitelist, becoming the first farm in Egypt to achieve this.
+On a global front, we remain a devout member of the United Nations Global Compact (UNGC) and diligently renew our ISO accreditations in keeping with our commitment to embrace the highest industry standards across our operations.

 Environmental endeavors continue to make up a substantial part of our agenda for sustainable development, especially with climate risks becoming a central global concern.
-As you will read below, we have diversified our commitments to not only cover impact assessments and emissions monitoring, but also take innovation and special projects into account.
+We have diversified our commitments to not only cover impact assessments and emissions monitoring but further advocating for environmental also take innovation and special projects into account.
 Our star emission-reduction project remains Al-Enmaa's 1 MW solar station, which decreases our dependency on diesel by about 600,000 liters annually, lowers our operational costs, and reduces our carbon footprint.
-In terms of innovation, we have partnered with the recycling agency Reform to reuse our waste in safe and ethical ways, participated in E-tadweer to recycle our electronics, and continued to build up our partnerships with Tetra Pak, towards a future of fully recyclable product packaging.
+In terms of innovation, we have partnered with the recycling agency Reform to reuse our ed in E-Tadweer to recycle our electronics, and continued to build up our partnerships with Tetra Pak toward a future of fully recyclable product packaging.

-On the social front, we continue partaking in multi-faceted projects that serve our people; women in and outside the workplace; and our wider communities, directly and indirectly.
+On the social front, we continue partaking in multi-faceted projects that serve our people, women in and outside the workplace, and our wider communities, directly and indirectly.
 From our infrastructure projects and donations in Al-Wahat Al-Bahereya and across the Kafa'a network to our continuing support of Baheya Hospital and the multiple women-centric projects we champion, our willingness to empower our community remains steadfast.
-As we continue to grow our operation, we remain dedicated to expanding our social projects in tandem, all for the collective benefit of a community that has, over the last 35 years, helped build the Juhayna brand.
+As we continue to grow our operations, we remain dedicated to expanding our social projects in tandem, all for the collective benefit of a community that has, over the last 35 years, helped build the Juhayna brand.

 Backed by an exceptionally creative team, reliable management structures, solid operations, and an ambitious resolve, we are poised to continue fostering shared value among our stakeholders and communities.
-Our next chapter sees us persisting in expanding our commitments to sustainable operations and innovation, while further advocating for environmental wellbeing and social development among Egypt's many communities.
+Our next chapter sees us persisting in expanding our commitments to sustainable operations and innovation, while wellbeing and social development among Egypt's many communities.
 We look forward to sharing this journey with you.